Where to stay in Kyoto: My favourite areas and hotels

 • Walking distance to many temples and shrines

-• Close to Gion-Shijo Station for easy access
+• Close to Gion-Shijo Station for easy access to transport

 • Cons: